Hands on: LG G2 OLED review

 A comparison of The Revenant, playing on the G2 and C2 side by side, showed only marginal benefits for the G2.
 As Leonardo stalks through a dimly lit forest, there’s arguably a little more shadow detail, but nothing to get excited about.
 An altogether brighter sequence from Scully, allows the G2 to show off the whites of the cabin crew and a brighter blue sky.

-So yes, the G2 is brighter than the G2, and will give QD-OLED a run for its money, but it’s inevitably influenced by viewing mode and even the content screened.
+So yes, the G2 is brighter than the C2, and will give QD-OLED a run for its money, but it’s inevitably influenced by viewing mode and even the content screened.

 Audio performance